 where the function ${\cal B}(r)$ is defined by

 where $M$ is defined as the BH mass, $q$ is the dimensionless tidal charge, $M_{p}(=1.2 \times 10^{16} Tev)$ is the effective Plank mass on the brane and $M_{5}$ is the fundamental Planck scale in the 5D bulk.
-It should be noted that the above metric is nearly identical to the RN metric (\ref{sprn}), except that the RN term $\frac{Q^2}{r^2}$, which is necessarily non-negative, is replaced by $\frac{q}{M_{5}^2r^2}$ that can have any sign.
-In Fig.\ref{mf}, we show how the metric coefficient changes for RS tidal charged BH in contrast with RN BH.
-From the figure, it is clear that the change of metric coefficients look similar both for RS tidal charged BH and RN BH in the extremal limit i.e. $q=Q=1$.
+It should be noted that the above metric is nearly identical to the RN metric, except that the RN term $\frac{Q^2}{r^2}$, which is necessarily non-negative, is replaced by $\frac{q}{M_{5}^2r^2}$ that can have any sign.
+In Fig. \ref{mf}, we show how the metric coefficient changes for DMPR BH in contrast with RN BH.
+From the figure, it is clear that the change of metric coefficients look similar both for DMPR BH and RN BH in the extremal limit i.e. $q=Q=1$.

 Eq. (\ref{sph}) is an exact solution of effective Einstein equation on the brane i.e.

 where,